sonyguntuka-Levelup/SonyGuntuka_Automation_Assessment_Playwright/README.txt

 3. Modify the BASE_URL
     The BASE_URL variable is defined in the config.ts file.
 This URL points to the HTML file that the tests will interact with.
+    This project includes QE-index.html file in it.
+    You can copy the file path where you cloned the repository on your local and replace the existing BASE_URL with the new one.

     Open the config.ts file and modify the BASE_URL to point to the correct location of your HTML file: